uwekamper/c-all-in/README.md

 5. Run database migrations: `cd c_all_in ; ./manage.py migrate`
 6. Run the development server: `cd c_all_in ; ./manage.py runserver`
 7. Open up in Webbrowser: http://localhost:8000/

+# How to set up for production

+In order for this to work you need run this code on a public host on the internet.
+You also need to sign up for a Tropo account on https://www.tropo.com/.

+1. Create an account and login.
+2. Creat a new new Tropo application; choose 'Scripting API' as the application type.
+3. Enter the URL `http://<yourpublicservername>/calls/callmenu.py` in the input field `Voice Script` under `Script Details`.

 ------
 Copyright (c) 2016 by Ansgar Schmidt, Uwe Kamper